muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 - `-it`: combining two options, `-i` and `-t`:
 	- `-i`: start an interactive session
 	- `-t`: provide a terminal in the interactive session
-- `--rm`: remove the container once the command is finished
+- `ubuntu`: the image name.
+Ubuntu is a popular Linux distro.
-- `ubuntu:latest`: the image name.
-The `:latest` is optional, as by default the latest image is used.
+- `/bin/bash`: the command to run when the container is started.
+Note that in this case this command is redundant; the Ubuntu image automatically runs `bash` when started, but I'm putting this here for the sake of clarity.

 You should now have a prompt that looks something like the following.
 Note that the string after `root@` will be different: